October 25, 2019 // All Products

 With that said, when you compare prices for policies across companies there are a few things to keep in mind.
 Not all policies are the same.
 You’ll need to “pop the hood” and take a look underneath.
 Consider these factors:

 Strength: Do you know about the life insurance company that would issue the policy and what they have to offer?
 For example, some policies include certain riders at no additional cost, while others charge for them.
-Take an Accelerated Death Benefit rider, for instance.
-If you were to become terminally ill, it pays you a portion of your death benefit while you’re still alive.
+Take living benefits, for instance.
+If you were to become terminally ill, a living benefic could pay you a portion of your death benefit while you’re still alive.
 Does that come with your policy, or would that cost extra?
-What about the ability to convert your term policy if you find you need coverage longer than the term period you selected?
+What about the ability to convert a term policy if you find you need coverage longer than the term period you selected?
 Are you able to do that with the policy you’re looking at?

 Service: When considering a life insurance policy, factor in advantages such as the ability to contact customer service or speak directly with an agent if you have questions about your policy, premiums, or in the unfortunate event that your family needs to receive the death benefit.
 While customer service may seem like a minor component now, it can be critical in a crisis.